Thomas Brackett Reed: Memorials

 Statue of Reed on Portland, Maine's Western Promenade in September 2011.

 There is a Reed House at Bowdoin College.

 His home town of Portland, Maine, erected a statue of him at the corner of Western Promenade and Pine Street in a ceremony on August 31, 1910.
 His last home in Portland has been designated a National Historic Landmark in his honor.

 Biographies

-Biographies of the life of Thomas Brackett Reed have been written by Samuel McCall (Houghton Mifflin Company, 1914), William A. Robinson (Dodd, Mead & Company, 1930), and Richard Stanley Offenberg (Ph.D. diss., New York University, 1963).
-Finance writer James Grant wrote a biography entitled, Mr. Speaker!
+Biographies of the life of Thomas Brackett Reed have been written by Samuel W. McCall (Houghton Mifflin Company, 1914), William A. Robinson (Dodd, Mead & Company, 1930), and Richard Stanley Offenberg (Ph.D. diss., New York University, 1963).
+In 2011, finance writer James Grant wrote a biography entitled, Mr. Speaker!
 The Life and Times of Thomas B. Reed: the Man who Broke the Filibuster.
 The most recent scholarly biography is Thomas Brackett Reed: The Gilded Age Speaker Who Made the Rules for American Politics by Robert J. Klotz (University Press of Kansas, 2022).
-One chapter of Barbara Tuchman's The Proud Tower is substantially devoted to Reed.
+One chapter of Barbara Tuchman's The Proud Tower is substantially devoted to Reed's 1890 efforts to abolish the disappearing quorum.